pzinsta/pizzeria/README.md

 ![Home page](documentation/home.png?raw=true)

-The app features a pizza builder that lets the user to build a custom pizza from a number of ingredients, select a crust, size, bake and cut styles and desired quantity.
+The app features a pizza builder that lets the user build a custom pizza from a number of ingredients, select a crust, size, bake and cut styles and desired quantity.

 ![Pizza Builder](documentation/builder.png?raw=true)